 The Ryzen 7 2700X has the same 3.7GHz base clock as the previous top Ryzen processor, the 1800X, but now offers a 4.3GHz maximum boost frequency.
 Obviously, that’s the maximum clock speed you’ll get when only one core is active, in line with the way Intel measure their chips, but the difference now is that even when all eight cores are being stressed the Ryzen 7 2700X will be able to get closer to that speed than the 1800X ever could.

-That’s because AMD have improved the Precision Boost and XFR features of the SenseMI technology.
-Previously the Summit Ridge chips would refuse to budge from the base clock if any more than one core had something going on, with Pinnacle Ridge - in fact, with all the Ryzen 2000 series chips, including the Ryzen 5 2400G and Ryzen 3 2200G - Precision Boost 2 is far more opportunistic.
+That’s because AMD has improved the Precision Boost and XFR features of the SenseMI technology.
+Previously the Summit Ridge chips would refuse to budge from the base clock if any more than one core had something going on, with Pinnacle Ridge – in fact, with all the Ryzen 2000 series chips, including the Ryzen 5 2400G and Ryzen 3 2200G – Precision Boost 2 is far more opportunistic.

 That means the Ryzen 7 2700X will always aim for its highest frequency, even when all the cores are stressed, by checking against CPU temperature, load, and current.
 And it will do it with increased granularity too, if it’s getting too toasty at 4.15GHz then it’ll drop down to 4.1GHz or 4.06GHz instead of just resetting back to the 3.7GHz base.

-But you don’t need to worry about compatibility because AMD have already promised that the AM4 motherboard platform will form the base of our Zen PCs up until 2020 at least.
+But you don’t need to worry about compatibility because AMD has already promised the AM4 motherboard platform will form the base of our Zen PCs up until 2020 at least.
 So the Ryzen 7 2700X is completely compatible with the existing 300-series boards, despite launching with a new X470 chipset.